United Kingdom of Portugal, Brazil and the Algarves: Lead-up to the dissolution

 The Cortes (the Parliament) assembled in Lisbon in the wake of the Constitutional Revolution of 1820 to draft a Constitution for the United Kingdom was composed of mostly Portuguese delegates.
 This was so because the Revolution was Portuguese in origin, so that the members of the Cortes were elected in Portugal, and only later a Brazilian delegation was elected and the Brazilian delegates crossed the Atlantic to join the ongoing deliberations.
 Also, Brazilian representatives were often mistreated and persecuted in the streets by Portuguese citizens who resented the end of colonial rule.
 On top of that, Brazilians were under-represented in the Cortes.

 As for the King, upon his arrival in Lisbon, he behaved as though he accepted the new political settlement that resulted from the Liberal Revolution (a posture he would maintain until mid-1823), but the powers of the Crown were severely limited.
 A Council of Regency that had been elected by the Cortes to govern Portugal in the wake of the Revolution – and that replaced by force the previous governors that administered the European portion of the United Kingdom by royal appointment – handed back the reins of government to the Monarch on his arrival in Lisbon, but the King was now limited to the discharge of the Executive branch, and had no influence over the drafting of the Constitution or over the actions of the Cortes.

 The Constituent Cortes, dominated by a Portuguese majority, included provisions in the Constitution being drafted that referred to the people of the United Kingdom as "the Portuguese Nation".
 The draft Constitution spoke of "Portuguese citizens of both hemispheres".
-Apart from including in the Constitution language that was seen as hostile and offensive to Brazilians, the United Kingdom Cortes assembled in Lisbon included in the proposed Constitution that was being drafted provisions that would undermine and that could even lead to the dissolution of the central Brazilian Government based in Rio de Janeiro.
-The draft Constitution would have maintained the Regency of the Kingdom of Brazil, but it contained provision allowing the United Kingdom Legislature to exclude Brazilian provinces from the jurisdiction of the Regency.
-Thus, the Government of the United Kingdom in Lisbon would have the power to sever the links between a Brazilian province and the central Brazilian government, submitting this province directly to the Lisbon Government.
-If enacted, those deliberations of the Cortes would not only undermine Brazilian Home Rule, but they would also endanger the unity of the Brazilian people, as Brazilians would no longer have a central government, a situation that did not exist even in the last centuries of the colonial period.
-Portuguese deputies in the Cortes even introduced draft legislation that would concretely sever the ties between the central devolved Government of the Kingdom of Brazil in Rio de Janeiro and some provinces in Northeastern Brazil.
+Apart from including language in the Constitution that was seen as hostile and offensive to Brazilians, the United Kingdom Cortes assembled in Lisbon included in the proposed Constitution provisions that would undermine and potentially lead to the dissolution of the central Brazilian government based in Rio de Janeiro.
+The draft Constitution would have maintained the Regency of the Kingdom of Brazil, but it contained provisions allowing the United Kingdom Legislature to exclude Brazilian provinces from the jurisdiction of the Regency.
+Thus, the government of the United Kingdom in Lisbon would have the power to sever the links between a Brazilian province and the central Brazilian government, submitting this province directly to the Lisbon Government.
+If enacted, those deliberations of the Cortes would not only undermine Brazilian home rule, but they would also endanger the unity of the Brazilian people, as Brazilians would no longer have a central government, a situation that did not even exist in the last centuries of the colonial period.
+Portuguese deputies in the Cortes even introduced draft legislation that would concretely sever the ties between the central devolved government of the Kingdom of Brazil in Rio de Janeiro and some provinces in Northeastern Brazil.
 The Portuguese Cortes also demanded the immediate return of the Crown Prince to Europe.